 “Sur la neutralité libérale,” ed.
 R. Merril and G. Rousselière, Les Ateliers de l’Ethique, la revue du CREUM, Université de Montréal, vol. 4, n.
 2, 2009.

 “The Power of Political Economy.
 Review of Sophus Reinert’ s Translating Empire.
 Emulations and the Origins of Political Economy,’ The Review of Politics, vol. 74, n.
 3, Summer 2012, pp. 530-533.

 Sharing Freedom.
-Republican Democracy from Rousseau to Durkheim (Under consideration with Yale University Press)
+Republican Democracy from Rousseau to Durkheim (Under consideration with Cambridge University Press)

 - Sharing Freedom argues that an unprecedented model of republican democracy, different from its classical ancestor and its American sister, was developed in the course of the nineteenth century by thinkers faced with the challenge of sharing a robust form of freedom equally among a large population riddled with economic and social inequality.
 Comparing the diverse forms of republican discourses that constituted this ideal (liberal, Jacobin, social), the book unravels the strengths and weaknesses of this model of republican democracy from Rousseau to Durkheim.

 - While Rousseau’s economic views are often considered marginal to his political theory, I argue that his democratic theory cannot be properly understood without taking into account the radical change in social and economic attitudes that he advocates.
 Without gaining control over consumptive and acquisitive passions, a self-governing people will be unable to develop.
 I analyze Rousseau’s economic views (about commerce, distributive justice, the role of property, taxation, tariff, etc) in relation to the complex economy of passions and interests that he develops in both his political and more literary works.
 I show how Rousseau calls for a subordination of economics to a political and moral economy, which inspired contemporary critiques of capitalism.